On this page

 Trusting the Fall

-Every falling dream is an opportunity to examine your relationship with control, trust, and surrender.
-Yes, falling feels terrifying.
-Loss of control triggers our deepest survival fears.
-But consider this: you have fallen in dreams countless times and you’re still here.
-Every falling dream has ended with you safe.
+Every falling dream offers an opportunity to reflect on your relationship with control, trust, and surrender.
+Yes, falling can feel terrifying.
+The sensation of losing control triggers our deepest survival fears.
+But consider this: you’ve fallen in dreams countless times, and you’re still here.
+Each falling dream has culminated with you safe.

 Perhaps the message isn’t “hold on tighter” but “you can survive the fall.”
 Perhaps it’s not “prevent all falling” but “trust what catches you.”
-Perhaps the lesson is that your desperate clinging to control creates more suffering than the fall itself would.
+The lesson may be that clinging desperately to control can create more suffering than the fall itself would.

 What if you’re not actually falling at all?
 What if you’re learning to fly, and flight requires first releasing the safety of solid ground?
-What if the fall is actually the first moment of freedom, and landing safely was always guaranteed?
+What if the fall is the first moment of freedom, and landing safely was always assured?

 See What Your Soulmate Looks Like